kassane/Standalone-Server/README.md

 ## Dependencies

 * Boost.Asio or standalone Asio
-* Boost is required to compile the examples
 * For HTTPS: OpenSSL libraries

 Installation instructions for the dependencies needed to compile the examples on a selection of platforms can be seen below.